teachfloor/javascript-style-guide/packages/eslint-config-wofh/README.md

 ### @wofh/eslint-config/hooks

 This entry point enables the linting rules for React hooks (requires v16.8+).
-To use, add `"extends": ["@wofh", "@wofh/hooks"]` to your `.eslintrc`
+To use, add `"extends": ["@wofh", "@wofh/eslint-config/hooks"]` to your `.eslintrc`

 ### @wofh/eslint-config/whitespace

 This entry point only errors on whitespace rules and sets all other rules to warnings.
+To use, add `"extends": ["@wofh", "@wofh/eslint-config/whitespace"]` to your `.eslintrc`